Seneca, KS to Marysville, KS

 I love this family!

 By the time I arrived at the museum it had just closed.
-But one of the volunteers, Chuck, said he’d rather talk than work, so he sat down, by which motion I gathered I was supposed to sit.
-Chuck had a lot to say and told me all he could about Marysville, the museum, his time in Scotland, the painting of the stables in the post office, the Pony Express . . .
+But one of the volunteers, Chuck, told me he lived on a farm and had chores to attend to, but said he’d rather talk than work, so he sat down, by which motion I gathered I was supposed to sit.
+Chuck had a lot to say and told me all he could about Marysville, the museum, his time in Scotland, the painting of the stables in the post office (which he walked me over to see) . . .
+Clearly, Chuck really didn’t want to go back to the farm and his chores.

 “I thought it was Buffalo Bill’s Wild West Show.”